pmuens/awesome-serverless/README.md

 - [Quick look at HTTP triggers on Google Cloud Functions](http://obem.be/2017/07/07/a-quick-look-at-google-cloud-functions.html) - Post which provides a rough overview of HTTP triggers in combination with Google Cloud Functions.
 - [Store finder: Our technology approach](https://digital.well.co.uk/store-finder-our-technology-approach-28b3988ac376) - Insights into the decision making process to pick a serverless architecture for [Well](http://well.co.uk)s "Store Finder" project.
 - [Building a serverless image tagging service on the Google Cloud](https://hackernoon.com/leveraging-google-cloud-for-building-a-serverless-image-tagging-service-part-1-7ec8171ac075) - Part 1 - Google Cloud Vision API.
-- [Postman API LifeCycle Platform](https://thenewstack.io/postman-adds-api-consumption-api-lifecycle-platform/) - Post about Postmans recent addition of the LifeCycle Platform which makes it easy for developers to integrate external APIs.
+- [Postman API LifeCycle Platform](https://thenewstack.io/postman-adds-api-consumption-api-lifecycle-platform/) - Post about Postmans recent addition of the LifeCycle Platform which makes it easy for developers to integrate external APIs (could be leveraged for Serverless development).

 ## Screencasts